lmullen/jsr/issues/vol13/Seales.markdown

 congregation point to "baptismal pool."
 Photo provided by church historian Alton S. Wallace.</p> </div> </li> </ul>

-The precise sequence of events displayed at FBC Richmond—forced integration, indoor baptistery construction, and self-segregation—was anomalous, though the racial tensions were typical for that time period.
+The precise sequence of events displayed at FBC Richmond---forced integration, indoor baptistery construction, and self-segregation---was anomalous, though the racial tensions were typical for that time period.
 Comparable city Baptist congregations, such as First Baptist Church and Alfred Street Baptist Church in Alexandria, Virginia, often